Bald Eagles at Big Beef Creek: “It’s that Seabeck time again.”

 Foulweather Bluff is a protected nature refuge in Hansville, WA.
 It offers a short family-friendly hike to the beach and great birdwatching!

-Here for four tips for securing a fishing guide in the PNW.
+Guest author Marc Johnston shares four tips for finding a fishing guide in the Pacific Northwest.

 I cycled this route years ago, and intended to write about it at that time.

-A few things may have changed since then, but it remains a good cycling route with a good stop at Remlinger Farms at the mid-point (when they reopen),
+A few things may have changed since then, but it remains a good cycling route with a good stop at Remlinger Farms at the mid-point.

 Seattle is home to some great mountain biking and some of the best beginner mountain bike trails in the Pacific Northwest.
 This is a sponsored post from evo — a Seattle based retailer that specializes in outdoor equipment…mountainbikes and more!